Jendersen/KG_accountability/README.md

-# KG accountability
+# KG Accountability
-The objective of this work is to measure the accountability of RDF graphs.
+This work aims to measure the accountability of RDF graphs.
 To do so, we define accountability requirements as SPARQL queries.
 Then, we evaluate many Knowledge Graphs (KG) by querying public SPARQL endpoints using the [IndeGx framework](https://github.com/Wimmics/dekalog).
 To use IndeGx, we provide a new set of rules dedicated to accountability.
 This work is part of the [DeKalog project](https://dekalog.univ-nantes.fr).

 ## Experiments